mbientlab/MetaWear-SDK-Android/README.md

 }
 ```

-Then, add the compile element to the dependencies closure in the module's *build.gradle* file.
+Then, add the compile element to the dependencies closure in the module's ``build.gradle`` file.

 ```gradle
 dependencies {
     compile 'com.mbientlab:metawear:3.3.0'
 }
 ```

+If you are using SDK v3.3 or newer, you will need to enable Java 8 feature support the module's ``build.gradle`` file.
+See this
+[page](https://developer.android.com/studio/write/java8-support.html) in the Android Studio user guide.

 ## Declaring the Service
 Once your project has synced with the updated Gradle files, declare the MetaWear Bluetooth LE service in the module's *AndroidManifest.xml* file.